outde-xyz/website/content/Tutorials/logicaltransductions_basics.md

 If it's all in a single structure, can't everything be sensitive to everything, LF to PF, syntax to PF, and so on?
 Yes, one thing the logical perspective shows us is that representational encapsulation doesn't get the way done.
 And I think that's one of several ways how representations lead us astray in our thinking.
-I think the answer lies in computation, not representation... more on that next time.
+My hunch is that the answer lies in computation, not representation... more on that next time.

 ## References